ewfx/gaied-ai-enthus/README.md

 What inspired you to create this project?
 Describe the problem you're solving.

 ## ⚙️ What It Does
-Extract contents from email and uses LLM to classify emails to request type and sub request type combination.
+Extract contents from email and trains the list of sample emails using LLM and uses trained model to classify the new emails to request type and sub request type combination.

 ## 🛠️ How We Built It
 Used python as backend.